martinmsaavedra/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

     A README.md file, at the root of the folder of the project, is mandatory The length of your files will be tested using wc

-nstall MySQL 5.7 on Ubuntu 14.04 LTS
+Install MySQL 5.7 on Ubuntu 14.04 LTS

         $ echo 'deb http://repo.mysql.com/apt/ubuntu/ trusty mysql-5.7-dmr' | sudo tee -a /etc/apt/sources.list
         $ sudo apt-get update